 Elementary School Teachers need enthusiasm, creativity, and patience.
 They must be knowledgeable in multiple subjects and should be organized and dependable.
 Teaching strategies place particular emphasis on such qualities as respect for individual differences, ability to work closely with others, and classroom management skills.
 They must be able to communicate, inspire trust and confidence, and motivate students.
 They also need to have a good understanding of students’ educational and emotional needs, and employ different teaching methods that will result in higher achievement.

 Salaries vary between school districts and generally are based on experience, size of district, and college units completed.
 Teachers with a master’s degree or national certification often results in higher pay.
 In addition, some districts pay bonuses for advanced degrees or extra duty.
 Private schools pay somewhat less, but Teachers may be compensated with free tuition for their own children and greater independence in the classroom.
 Substitute Teachers are generally paid at a daily rate.

-The median wage in 2016 for Elementary School Teachers, Except Special Educ in California is $73,967 annually.
-The median wage for Elementary School Teachers, Except Special Educ in San Diego County is $71,329 annually.
+The median wage in 2016 for Elementary School Teachers, Except Special Educ in California was $73,967 annually.
+The median wage for Elementary School Teachers, Except Special Educ in San Diego County was $71,329 annually.
 The median is the point at which half of the workers earn more and half earn less.

 |Annual Wages for 2016||Low|

 |View Wages for All Areas|